To be eligible for a film program internship you must be enrolled at UCF as:

 STEP 5 – Complete the Student End of Semester Report online during the last week of your internship/semester.
 I send out a reminder about this with the link.

 STEP 7 – Send Lisa Peterson an email letting her know that you and your employer have completed the end of semester paperwork.
+I will send you a copy of the feedback once I get your email letting me know everything has been submitted.

 Lisa Peterson: firstname.lastname@example.org